Takara: Software

-Takara developed and published video games.
-In the 1990s, Takara published the Chibi Maruko-chan video games.
-The company ported (adapted) some of the SNK Neo Geo based arcade games for 8 and 16-bit consoles.
-These included the Fatal Fury and the Samurai Shodown series.
-They were sold for use with the Sega Genesis, the Super Nintendo Entertainment System, the Game Boy, or the Famicom.
+In the 1990s and early 2000s, Takara published video games for franchises and manga such as Chibi Maruko-chan, Armored Trooper Votoms, Duel Masters and Tokyo Mew Mew.
+The company ported (adapted) some of the SNK Neo Geo based arcade games including the Fatal Fury and the Samurai Shodown series for the 8 and 16-bit consoles, Sega Genesis, the Super Nintendo Entertainment System, or the Famicom.